Huo Yi

-Huo Yi (died 271), courtesy name Shaoxian, was a military general of the state of Shu Han in the Three Kingdoms period of China.
+Huo Yi (died between 266 and 271), courtesy name Shaoxian, was a military general of the state of Shu Han in the Three Kingdoms period of China.
 His father, Huo Jun, served under Liu Bei, the founding emperor of Shu.
 During his service under the Shu emperor Liu Shan, Huo Yi suppressed tribal rebellions in the restive Nanzhong region and maintained peace in the area.
 After Shu was conquered by its rival state Cao Wei in 263, Huo Yi surrendered to the Wei regime and was permitted to remain in charge of keeping the peace in Nanzhong.
-In return, Huo Yi became a Wei subject and continued serving under the Jin dynasty, which replaced the Wei regime in 266.
+In return, Huo Yi became a Wei subject and continued serving under the Jin dynasty, which replaced the Wei regime in February 266.

 Early life and career

 Huo Yi was born in Zhijiang, Nan Commandery (南郡), which is present-day Zhijiang, Hubei.
-His father was Huo Jun, a general who served under the warlord Liu Bei in the late Eastern Han dynasty and died in 217.
+His father was Huo Jun, a general who served under the warlord Liu Bei in the late Eastern Han dynasty and died in 220.
 In 221, Liu Bei declared himself emperor and established the state of Shu Han, after which he appointed Huo Yi as a taizi sheren (太子舍人; an attendant to the crown prince).
 Liu Bei died in 223 and was succeeded by his son Liu Shan, who appointed Huo Yi as an Internuncio (謁者) after his enthronement.

 Between 227 and 234, when Shu's chancellor-regent Zhuge Liang was stationed in Hanzhong Commandery during the launching of a series of military campaigns against Shu's rival state Cao Wei, he requested for Huo Yi to be transferred to his office.
 Huo Yi worked together with Zhuge Liang's adoptive son Zhuge Qiao during this period of time.
 They would travel in the same chariot and sleep in the same residence.

 Huo Yi was appointed as a Gentleman of the Yellow Gate (黃門侍郎) after Zhuge Liang died in 234.
 Later, when Liu Shan designated his son Liu Xuan as his heir apparent, he appointed Huo Yi as a zhongshuzi (中庶子; an aide) to Liu Xuan.
 Liu Xuan enjoyed horse-riding and archery and used to behave recklessly, but Huo Yi managed to use teachings from ancient classics to persuade Liu Xuan to improve his behaviour therefore succeeded in providing him proper guidance.